Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 The other week, chasing something to watch after inhaling Mare of Easttown, I stayed up way too late and watched the HBO limited series The Undoing with Nicole Kidman and Hugh Grant.

-Honestly, I do not recommend watching this series if you were raised by a narcissistic or sociopathic father figure unless you’re relatively deep into your healing journey and need a sobering reminder of why you’ve firmly estranged yourself from that person in your life.
+Honestly, I do not recommend watching this series if you were raised by a narcissistic or sociopathic father figure.
+Unless you’re relatively deep into your healing journey.
+And need a sobering reminder of why you’ve firmly estranged yourself from that person in your life.

 In that way, it’s a great digital validation.